eyvmal/csharp-tdd-oop-bobs-bagels/domain.md

-Class			Methods										Scenario									Output Basket			AddBagel(Item item)							Add a bagel to the basket					true if successful
+Class			Methods										Scenario									Output Basket			AddBagel(string name, string variant)		Add an item to the basket					true if successful
-																										false if baasket is full Basket			RemoveBagel(Bagel bagel)					Remove a bagel from the basket				true if succesful false if bagel doesnt exist BagelShop		ChangeCapacity()							A manager can change capacaites of baskets	true if manager false if not manager
+																										false if baasket is full Basket			RemoveBagel(string name, string variant)	Remove an item from the basket				true if succesful false if bagel doesnt exist BagelShop		ChangeCapacity()							A manager can change capacaites of baskets	true if manager false if not manager
-Basket			GetTotalPrice()								Get the total cost of the basket			float of total price Bagel			GetBagelPrice()								Get the price of a bagel					float of price Bagel			ChangeFilling(Filling oldF, Filling newF)	Change the old filling for a new			true if succesful
+Basket			GetTotalPrice()								Get the total cost of the basket			float of total price Bagel			GetPrice()									Get the price of an item					float of price Bagel			ChangeFilling(Filling oldF, Filling newF)	Change the old filling for a new			true if succesful
 																										false it either doesnt exist Bagel			AddFilling(Filling filling)					Add a new filling							true if successful